arzav18/Git/README.md

 4) mkdir : Used to create a new folder inside the directory.
 5) touch : Used to add new files inside the folder in a directory.
 Syntax: touch file_name.file_format
 6) start : Used to open the selected file.
 Syntax: start file_name.file_format
 7) rm : Used to delete a selected file.
-Syntax:  rm file_name.rtf
+Syntax:  rm file_name.file_format
 8) rm* : Used to delete everthing inside the selected Directory.
 9) rm -r : Removes/deletes a directory.
 10) rm -rf --no-preserve-root/ : Wipes out the entire hard disk ( A very dangerous command ).